rodrigopenayo98/my-rod-porf/README.md

 # 📖 [Portfolio: Setup and Mobile First]

-This is my Portfolio: Setup and Mobile First project on Microverse A design of the main view of a mobile application was made, which will be responsive.
+This is my Portfolio: Setup and Mobile First project on Microverse.
+A design of the main view of a mobile application was made, which will be responsive.

 ## 🛠️ Built With <a name="built-with"></a>